kekru/docker-remote-api-tls/README.md

 ## Create CA, certificates and keys
 First you need a CA and certs and keys for your Docker server and the client.
 Create them as shown here [Protect the Docker daemon socket](https://docs.docker.com/engine/security/https/).
+Or create the files with this script [create-certs.sh](https://github.com/kekru/linux-utils/blob/master/cert-generate/create-certs.sh).

 ## Start Container
 Copy the following files in a directory.
 The directory will me mounted in the container.